 Command Line Interface

-A scanpipe command can be executed through the docker compose command line interface with:
+The scanpipe command can be executed using the Docker Compose command line interface.

 docker compose exec -it web scanpipe COMMAND

-Alternatively, you can start a bash session in a new Docker container to execute multiple scanpipe commands:
+Additionally, you can start a new Docker container and execute multiple scanpipe commands within a bash session:

 docker compose run web bash